comp-geoph-itera/Lindu-HypoDD/Python/readme.md

-a directory for the Python source files. it should contain these following folders:
+A directory for the Python source files. it should contain these following folders:

 	1. libs\
 	2. Scripts\